 You will need name, surname and ticket number of the passenger, as well as their email and bank details.
 It is pretty straight forward to fill in the claim, and there are several “help” buttons to navigate you through finding your ticket number, for example.

 Will Eurostar Cover My Other Related Expenses?

-I claimed all my additional expenses with my insurance company (for example, my Uber ride to the hotel – get your free ride with Uber free by registering here!) and that got covered easily.
+I claimed all my additional expenses with my insurance company (for example, my Uber ride to the hotel – get your free ride with Uber by registering here!) and that got covered easily.
 Eurostar website says that the only expenses they will cover in relation to the delay are:

 - transportation from station to accomodation

 - calling to person who was waiting for you at the station